Volvo XC90 SUV - Engines, drive & performance

 The XC90 Recharge T8 Twin Engine plug-in hybrid pairs a 299bhp petrol engine with an 86bhp electric motor.
 In theory, it offers an appealing combination of ultra-low emissions, excellent fuel economy and eager performance.
 We found it just as pleasant to drive as the petrol and diesel models, and by far the quickest – the combined power output of the engine and electric motor makes it the most powerful XC90.

 All the engines are incredibly quiet until you accelerate hard – and even then the diesel sounds reasonably cultured rather than rattly.
 The petrol is similarly smooth and quiet, but the four-cylinder whine sounds unusual in a car this size.
-At the moment, the petrol and diesel XC90s available in the UK are four-wheel-drive only, however a 190bhp front-wheel-drive diesel model could possibly be added to the range in the future.
+At the moment, the petrol and diesel XC90s available in the UK are four-wheel-drive only.